About The Project

 Horseshoe Solar is an unparalleled development opportunity for the host towns, with millions to be invested in the local economy over the life of the project.
 After careful evaluation, we selected this area for the project because of:

-We take our commitment to our local host community seriously and look forward to continuing to work closely with the host towns and Livingston and Monroe Counties, contributing to the area's economic development, and to providing an additional supply of clean, homegrown energy in New York.
+We take our commitment to our local host community seriously and look forward to continuing to work closely with Caledonia and Rush, the host towns in Livingston and Monroe Counties, contributing to the area's economic development, and to providing an additional supply of clean, homegrown energy in New York.
+We disclose any potential conflicts of interest between landowners and municipal officers for transparency.

 To avoid and minimize impacts to wildlife and other natural resources, we work with state and federal agencies and other interested stakeholders to site, build, and operate our facilities responsibly.
 This includes robust pre-construction wildlife and habitat surveys, early and often communication with wildlife agencies, and operational monitoring to ensure risk to wildlife is minimized.
 We are investigating grazing sheep as a grounds maintenance method to preserve the agricultural land use.